 Can You Eat Raw Paneer During Pregnancy?

-Never eat raw or uncooked paneer in pregnancy even if it were made from pasteurized milk.
+Do not eat raw or uncooked paneer during pregnancy even if it were made from pasteurized milk.
 Always cook it before you eat to remove any harmful bacteria present in it.

 The safest paneer to eat is the one that is made at home.